Adam-/runelite-plugins/README.md

 ## Data Storage
 Data is stored at `~/.runelite/raid-data-tracker/cox/raid_tracker_data.log` where `USERNAME` is your account's login name (or email address).

+## Bugs & Problems
+If you find any bugs or problems, feel free to add me on discord, and I'll accept you asap: baniraai#0996

 ## Changelog:
 ### v1.2:
 - Added the option to filter kills shown in the UI, based on time or a total number of kills.
 It is also possible with the filter to only show CM kills, no CM kills, or to show both.